soulwife/cli_crawler/README.md

 TODO:
 ----------------

-Add Composer and Psr Logger (when it will be out of TT) Add Docker
+*  Add Composer and Psr Logger (when it will be out of TT)
+*  Add Docker...after Composer ;)
-Add more tests
+*  Add more tests
-Add other report formats
+*  Add other report formats